FPANet: Frequency-based Video Demoireing using Frame-level Post Alignment: Related Works

 \subsection{Multi-frame Encoding and Alignment}

 Techniques for encoding multiple consecutive frames can mainly be categorized into two ways: (i) window-based and (ii) recurrent-based methods.
-Window-based approaches~\cite{wang2019edvr, liu2021adnet, li2020mucan, dudhane2022burst, tian2020tdan} often use deformable convolution to have enlarged receptive field followed by encoding concatenated multiple frames.
-For example, TDAN~\cite{tian2020tdan} predicts offsets of the convolution kernel to align multi-frame features, EDVR~\cite{wang2019edvr} used Pyramid Cascade Deformable~(PCD), which is the hierarchical architecture to facilitate precise offset prediction, which is widely adopted in the field of video restoration task~\cite{wang2019edvr, liu2021adnet, dudhane2022burst, dai2022video, tian2020tdan}.
+Window-based approaches~\citep{wang2019edvr, liu2021adnet, li2020mucan, dudhane2022burst, tian2020tdan, chadha2020iseebetter} often use deformable convolution to have enlarged receptive field followed by encoding concatenated multiple frames.
+For example, TDAN~\citep{tian2020tdan} predicts offsets of the convolution kernel to align multi-frame features, EDVR~\citep{wang2019edvr} used Pyramid Cascade Deformable~(PCD), which is the hierarchical architecture to facilitate precise offset prediction, which is widely adopted in the field of video restoration task~\citep{wang2019edvr, liu2021adnet, dudhane2022burst, dai2022video, tian2020tdan}.

-Recurrent-based methods often utilize recurrent units for encoding a sequence of frames: e.g. BasicVSR~\cite {chan2021basicvsr} and BasicVSR++~\cite{chan2022basicvsr++} leverage bidirectional flow to align multiple frames over time.
+Recurrent-based methods often utilize recurrent units for encoding a sequence of frames: e.g. BasicVSR~\citep {chan2021basicvsr} and BasicVSR++~\citep{chan2022basicvsr++} leverage bidirectional flow to align multiple frames over time.
 However, dealing with long-term dependency issues remains challenging with the recurrent architectures, and their aligning performance is sub-optimal.
-Thus, in this paper, we pursue to align features between neighboring frames without interference of moiré patterns and computational burden.
-Thus, we present the Post Align Module~(PAM) that aligns nearby feature more accurately and it can be easily plugged in conventional convolution block.
+Thus, in this paper, we pursue to align features between neighboring frames without the interference of moiré patterns and computational burden.
+Thus, we present the Post Align Module~(PAM) that aligns nearby features more accurately, and it can be easily plugged into a conventional convolution block.